Scroll to navigation

 The invocable concept specifies that a callable type F can be called with a set of

-argument Args... using the function template std::invoke.
+arguments Args... using the function template std::invoke.

 The regular_invocable concept adds to the invocable concept by requiring the invoke

-expression to be equality preserving and not modify either the function object or
+expression to be equality-preserving and not modify either the function object or

 the arguments.